-Looking back on our unschooling year I realized....we've read a load of books!
+Looking back on our unschooling year I realized….we’ve read a load of books!
 We seem to be a family of book lovers, and I am totally thrilled about this.
 Our son, Gabriel, managed to read 100 books between August and December of 2015!
 All of them just for the simple joy that reading brings him.
 I keep track of his books with the Goodreads App.
-This has been a wonderful App as it lets you scan the bar codes of books and you can file them into different folders such as Read, To Read, etc. So, without further ado here are the favorite children's books that we read in 2015!
+This has been a wonderful App as it lets you scan the bar codes of books and you can file them into different folders such as Read, To Read, etc. So, without further ado here are our favorite children’s books.

 The Black Stallion is a wonderful adventure for boys and girls alike.
 Our son was sure he needed a horse after reading this book.
 Not that I blame him.
 The bond formed between The Black and Alec Ramsey is truly inspiring.

 Bridge to Terabithia is a Newberry Medal winning novel.
 Our son found it very relatable and fell in love with the characters Jess, and Leslie.
 This book is filled with imagination and the power of friendship.

 I’m ashamed to say that I never knew that Mrs. Fisby and the Rats of NIMH was a book.
 I grew up loving the movie and was thrilled to read the book for the first time with our son.
 Mrs. Frisby is a brave little mouse who will do anything to save her son from the farmers plow.
 Even risking her own life.

 This version of The Wizard of Oz is a beautifully illustrated book.
 You just can’t go wrong with beautiful pictures and a beautiful story.

 James and the Giant Peach was our fist introduction to the author Roald Dahl.
 This is such a fantastic book and creative read.
 James gets the adventure of a lifetime with 7 unlikely friends inside the world’s largest peach!